junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What, you want a heart-to-heart *now*?"
 Dean disbelieves.

-"If the Angels break in and send me back again, that might be the last thing I'd ever heard about Amy ever again."
-Rory says as if it's obvious, "So yeah, I want to know as much about her as I still can.
+"If the Angels break in and send me back again, that might be the last thing I'd ever heard about Amy ever again," Rory says as if it's obvious.
+"So yeah, I want to know as much about her as I still can.
 The memory would be all I ever have."

 "What's the matter with you two?"
 Dean sighs, staring at the young man with a stubborn yet eager look in his eyes.
-"She said she loved you, more than anything."
-He tells him dutifully.
+"She said she loved you, more than anything," he tells him dutifully.

 Rory's eyes brighten up like the Sun rising from the horizon.
 "She said that?"